 Next, call a meeting to amend your child's IEP and add in the need for the iPad as well as training with the device and the specific apps your child will be using (all to be provided by the school).
 This is also a good time to discuss when/how your child will be using the iPad (can it come home during the summer and winter breaks, for example) and have that all written in the IEP as well.
 As I'm sure you know, if it's written down in the IEP it's much easier to enforce!

 There are a many places that specialize in getting funds to children who need them.
 Applying for an iPad through these organizations is not a guarantee, but it's worth a shot!

-- Little Bear Gives: Little Bear Gives is sponsoring grants to get iPads to children with CVI.
+- Little Bear Gives: Little Bear Gives sponsors grants to get iPads to children with CVI.
 You can sign up for their newsletter to find out when their next grant cycle will begin.

 - Conover Company: The Conover Mobile Technology Grant is designed to help people with disabilities (adults and children) lead more independent lives.
 You can fill out their application online.

 - Different Needz Foundation: This organization raises money throughout the year to fund their grant program.
 Their grants go to families with children with special needs.
 You can tell them specifically what you want (such as an iPad) and how much it will cost.

 - First Hand Foundation: First Hand will help children with special needs fund assistive technology equipment (among other things) that isn't covered by your insurance.
 They do have financial guidelines.

 - Gracie's Hope: Gracie's Hope is committed to help improve the lives of children with special needs.
 They can help provide needed equipment not covered by insurance.

 - Hanna's Helping Hands: This grant is aimed at helping low-income families with children with special needs.
 They focus on Florida, Indiana, Kansas, Kansas City Metropolitan Area, Michigan, Rhode Island, and New York.